ezsystems/LegacyBridge/INSTALL.md

 `ezsystems/legacy-bridge` contains the libraries previous included in `ezsystems/ezpublish-kernel`.

 It must be installed using Composer.
 Take care to use `^1.0.4` as version constraint, since previous versions lack some important fixes for newer versions of eZ Platform.
-Also, Sensio Distribution Bundle needs to downgrated from current version to versions 3.0.36 and newer, or 4.0.6 and newer:
+Also, Sensio Distribution Bundle needs to be downgraded from current version to versions 3.0.36 and newer or 4.0.6 and newer:

 ```
 composer require --update-no-dev "ezsystems/legacy-bridge:^1.0.4" "sensio/distribution-bundle:^3.0.36|^4.0.6"